Irfan-Hamid/ChatBot/README.md

-# LLM Character Chatbot using LLaMA 2
+# LLM Character Based Chatbot using LLaMA 2

 This project fine-tunes Meta's `LLaMA-2-7b-chat-hf` model to behave like a character-based chatbot (specifically inspired by Spider-Man,Peter Parker).
 The model is trained using a Q&A dataset and responds in a witty, heartfelt tone, capturing the iconic persona of the superhero.